Car crashes into Palm Beach County school bus

 The crash happened at Sixth Avenue South and the Tri-Rail train tracks.
 A train was briefly stopped as rescuers worked to clear the scene.

-The School District of Palm Beach County said one student was on board at the time of the crash but wasn't injured.
+The School District of Palm Beach County said the school bus driver and one student were on board at the time of the crash, but they weren't injured.
 Wednesday is the first day back to school for Palm Beach County.

-A view from WPTV's Chopper 5 showed someone in the car being placed onto a stretcher and into a waiting medical helicopter to be taken to a hospital.
+A view from WPTV's Chopper 5 showed the driver of the car being placed onto a stretcher and into a waiting medical helicopter to be taken to a hospital.

-The front of the car was underneath the school bus as crews attempted to rescue the driver.
+The front of the car was underneath the school bus as paramedics attempted to rescue the driver.
 Rescuers had to remove the entire roof of the car.

 This is a developing story.
 Stay with WPTV for updates.